 Anna was arrested on September 6, 2016 as part of Operation Scripta Manent, and sentenced to 17 years.
+On appeal, her sentence was reduced to 16 years and 6 months.

 An Open Letter by Anna on Operation Scripta Manent: